dotnet/runtimelab/src/docs/process-binding.md

 - Maintaining import/using statements on as as-needed basis
 - Being able to easily insert fixed blocks
 - Modifying a declaration late to be unsafe
-- Being able to write several types that logically belong in one file in parallel for example, for protocols with associated types and virtual classes, we can write methods and their corresponsing p/invoke and their corresponding reverse p/invoke "receiver" at the same time
+- Being able to write several types that logically belong in one file in parallel for example, for protocols with associated types and virtual classes, we can write methods and their corresponding p/invoke and their corresponding reverse p/invoke "receiver" at the same time
 - Being able to insert variable declarations at any point in the process
 - Being able to attach attributes to any entity at any point in the process